godotengine/godot-website/collections/_showcase/rpg-in-a-box.md

   adventure games!
 As its name suggests, it will contain every tool necessary for turning your ideas into games, all packaged together "in a box".
-The software is designed with a beginner-friendly approach as to not require any programming or modelling knowledge while still providing a wide range of customization and openness.
+The software is designed with a beginner-friendly approach as to not require any programming or modeling knowledge while still providing a wide range of customization and openness.
 </p>
 <ul>